suvrotica/SuvroTuitionBlog/src/lib/posts/HolyFatAss.md

 But I mix their shit up in motley,<br>
 Of course I add my shit before.<br>
 <br>
-I talk of rape and rapine, yap yapping,<br>
+I talk of rape and rapine, yap yappin',<br>
 Like the type of shit people see gods do,<br>
 Fuck or kill, or chill lazy ass on a hill,<br>
 Common Calcutta cunts don't have no clue.<br><br>